Mnkai/PGPClipper/README.md

 Apache License 2.0, see LICENSE for more details and full license.

 ## Contributers
 Look at contributers tab in repository information.
-For translation contributers, visit https://www.transifex.com/mnetwork/teams/55577/
+For previous translation contributers, you may visit https://www.transifex.com/mnetwork/teams/55577/